gwenshap/DBD-Oracle/README.hpux.txt

 When you add those library files to OTHERLDFLAGS you must convert the name from the actual name to the notation that OTHERLDFLAGS uses.

       libclntsh.sl         becomes =>	-lclntsh
       libagtsh.sl          becomes =>	-lagtsh
       libwtc8.sl           becomes =>	-lwtc8

-That is, you replace the "lib" in the name to "-l" and remove the ".sl"
+That is, you replace the "lib" in the name to "-l" and remove the ".sl" (or the .so).

 You can edit the Makefile in 2 ways:

    a) Do this:

-      cat Makefile | sed 's/\(OTHERLDFLAGS.*$\)/\1 -lclntsh/' > Makefile.tmp
-      mv Makefile.tmp Makefile
+      perl -pi -e's/\b(OTHERLDFLAGS.*$)/$1 -lclntsh/' Makefile

    b) Using vi, emacs... edit the file, find OTHERLDFLAGS, and add the
       above "-l" entries to the end of the line.

       For example the line: